Healthdirect Free Australian health advice you can count on.

 CLL affects B-lymphocytes, or B-cells, which are part of the immune system.
 If you have CLL, your body makes a large number of abnormal B-cells, crowding out normal blood cells and causing a range of symptoms.

-It is almost always adults who get CLL, and the risk of getting it increases with age.
-Men are twice as likely as women to get CLL.
+Most people who develop CLL are adults over the age of 60 years, and the risk of getting it increases with age.
+Males are more likely than females to get CLL.

 What are the symptoms of CLL?

-Some people have no symptoms of CLL.
-You can have the condition and not know until it is discovered through a blood test.
+Some people with CLL have no symptoms.
+You can have the condition and not know about it until it is discovered when you have a blood test for another reason.

 How is CLL diagnosed?

-To diagnose CLL, your doctor will ask about your symptoms, examine you, and do some blood tests.
-If CLL is suspected, you might be referred to a haematologist, a specialist who treats conditions of the blood and the organs that make blood.
+To diagnose CLL, your doctor will ask about your symptoms, examine you and refer you for blood tests.
+If your doctor thinks you may have CLL, they may refer you to a haematologist, a specialist who treats conditions of the blood and the organs that make blood.

-You might be asked to have other tests, which could include:
+You might also need other tests, which could include:

 • imaging tests, such as CT scans, x-rays or ultrasound

-• a bone marrow biopsy, which involves using a needle to take marrow from a bone, usually the hip bone
+• a bone marrow biopsy, which involves using a needle to take a sample of the marrow inside a bone, usually the hip bone

 How is CLL treated?

-Many people diagnosed with CLL do not need treatment straight away, if at all.
-Instead, your doctor might suggest you have 'active monitoring', which involves having regular check-ups and blood tests to monitor your health and any symptoms.
+Many people with CLL do not need treatment straight away, if at all.
+Instead, your doctor might suggest you have 'active monitoring'.
+This means having regular check-ups and blood tests to monitor your health and to identify any problems that need treatment.

 If there are signs the disease is getting worse or your symptoms are causing you problems, you might need active treatment.
-This usually means getting:
+This may include treatments such as:

-You can also get therapies to help relieve some of the symptoms of CLL.
-These are called supportive therapies, and include antibiotics and corticosteroids.
+Your doctor may also recommend other therapies (supportive therapies) to help you manage some of the symptoms of CLL.
+These may include antibiotics and blood transfusions.

 If you have been diagnosed and treated for CLL, you might need to take some time to adjust to any physical and emotional changes.
-You might also want to re-evaluate things like your workload, and to establish a new routine.
+You might also choose to re-evaluate certain aspects of your life including your workload, and to establish a new routine.

-CLL can be treated but not cured, so once you are diagnosed, you will need to have the condition monitored for the rest of your life.
-Also, when you have CLL, you are at a higher risk of some other conditions such as skin cancer, so regular check-ups with your doctor are a must.
+When you have CLL, you are at a higher risk of some other conditions such as skin cancer and infections so regular check-ups with your doctor are important.

 Learn more here about the development and quality assurance of healthdirect content.